cfcanaoj/HydroSchool2022/vis3D/README.md

 ## Visualization

 ## Preparation
 Abobe, you used a library in `~/hydro17/hdf5`.
 After the school you cannot use it.
-You need to install `hdf5` in your local dir.
+You need to install `hdf5` in your home directory in analysis server.

 Download `hdf5-1.10.6.tar.gz` from the following URL: https://www.hdfgroup.org/downloads/hdf5/source-code/ Here we use the old version of HDF5.
 Then put it in your home directory.
+The follwing command enable you use the HDF5.
+Now we assume the use of the intel compiller(`module load intel` has been already written in ``~/.basrhrc ).
+If you prefer to use another compiler, change the argument.

     tar xzvf hdf5-1.10.6.tar.gz
     cd hdf5-1.10.6
-    module load intel
     ./configure --enable-fortran FC=ifort --prefix=/home/<your account>/hdf5
     make
     make install

 Finally you have to add the follwoing command in your`~/.bashrc`.

      export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/<your account>/hdf5/lib